-These consist of a calendar covering the whole of the event life cycle.
+These consist of a calendar covering the whole of the event life-cycle.

 All key tasks are entered into the calendar at the appropriate times and dates that they are to be completed by.
-This necessitates the consideration of all tasks in relation to each other, including the sequences involved, so that they can be moved forward or backward for action accordingly.
+This necessitates the consideration of all tasks in relation to each other, the extent to which one is dependent on the other and the sequences involved, so that they can be moved forward or backward for action accordingly.